 My phonics group have started to learn the five split digraphs.
 This week we have been learning ‘a_e’ and ‘e_e’.
 We have been noticing which spelling patterns we can use to support our spellings.

 Mrs Ruffell’s group have been practising, ‘oo'(book), ‘oo'(moon) ‘ai’.
 The emphasis has been on writing words using these sounds.

 After Christmas, I shall be adding another challenge to support the children’s learning further.

-Our RE topic for the next four weeks is based around the theme of Waiting.
+Our RE topic for the next four weeks is based around the theme of Being Sorry.

 We shall be focuses on the following scriptures:

 Isaiah 58: 9-11 Luke 5: 27-31 Luke 19: 1-10 Luke 13: 34-35

 choice, happy, sad, disappointed, sorry, forgive rules, wrong, right, feeling, love, Sign of Peace, Peace be with you

 On a drawing/creation of a large candle, write sentences that will show how they can be kind and ‘be a light that shines in the dark’.